 If you are not sure whether you are registered with the VCF, or if you have questions related to Registration Deadlines, please call the VCF Helpline at 1-855-885-1555 for assistance.

-While Registration Deadlines vary depending on individual circumstances, the deadline to file a claim is the same for everyone.
+While Registration Deadlines vary depending on claim type and individual circumstances, the deadline to file a claim is the same for everyone.
 Your claim must be filed by October 1, 2090.

 Section 3: WTC Health Program